data-8/connector-instructors/README.md

 1. A python module, called `connectortools` that has some useful functions for using Jupyter Notebooks and JupyterHub in your classes.
 This is in the `connectortools` folder and can be installed with the `setup.py` script.
 2. A collection of examples for how to use `connectortools`, these are notebooks in the `examples` folder.
-3. A README with info for teaching data8 connector courses.
+3. A collection of information for teaching data8 connector courses.
 This is currently in this `README.md` file as well as in the `guide` folder (all can be viewed on Github.com)
 4. A folder (`tutorials`) with general tutorials that cover topics in programming, computation, etc. Connector instructors may find these useful in teaching basic concepts.

+## Quick Links

+* [Workflow](guide/workflow.md) describes how to create, distribute, and collect class materials with jupyterhub
+* [FAQ](guide/faq.md) contains commonly-asked questions from connector instructors.
+* [Resources](guide/resources.md) has information about computational resources in data8

 # Interactive notebooks
 If you're interested in running the tutorials or examples for the `connectortools` module, click the image below to enter an interactive browsing session.